-If my project involves a group of people, do they each owe the accumulated number of volunteer hours?
+If my project involves a group of people, do they each owe 24 volunteer hours per year?
 Or can the hours be split among the company?

-Your project’s accumulated volunteer hours can be shared among the members of your company.
-For instance, a total of 12 hours split between 6 people would be just 2 hours per person!
+Your project’s volunteer hours can be shared among the members of your company.
+For instance, a total of 24 hours split between 6 people would be just 4 hours per person!

 I have some good ideas for volunteer roles.
 Can I make up my own job?

 We love initiative and suggestions.
-But volunteer duties must be approved and scheduled by PHT to count towards your hou hours.
+But volunteer duties must be approved and scheduled by PHT to count towards your hours.
 We welcome suggestions for volunteer jobs outside of the pre-determined roles, but PHT is under no obligation to accept those offers.